aws-ia/ecs-blueprints/terraform/ec2-examples/distributed-inference-ray-serve/README.md

 ```

 Note that two copies of the model are deployed in each GPU index.
 Additional copies are deployed in the other machines that are part of the cluster.
-You can verify the deployment of the model in other nodes using the GPU memory utilization metric available at the [distributed-inference-ray-serve cloudwatch dashboard](https://us-west-2.console.aws.amazon.com/cloudwatch/home?region=us-west-2#dashboards/dashboard/distributed-inference-ray-serve) that was created with terraform
+You can verify the deployment of the model in other nodes using the GPU memory utilization metric available at the [distributed-inference-ray-serve cloudwatch dashboard](https://us-west-2.console.aws.amazon.com/cloudwatch/home?region=us-west-2#dashboards/dashboard/distributed-inference-ray-serve) that was created with terraform.
+It can take several minutes for metrics to be reflected in cloudwatch

 5. Test the model